saumitraaditya/edgevpnio.github.io/_pages/configbasics.md

   },
 ```

-An example with a TURN server added (in this example, a TURN server hosted by Xirsys - substitute username and password as appropriate):
+An example with a TURN server added (substitute endpoint, username and password as appropriate):

 ```
   "LinkManager": {